 - The transmission of narrow decontextualized writing skills; that English is just a formal system to be learnt.

-- The insistence on the use of external stimulus (literature units, film-clips, topic-writing) at the expense of children’s knowledge, interests, loves, talents and idiosyncrasies.
+- The over use of external stimulus (literature units, film-clips, topic-writing) at the expense of children’s knowledge, interests, loves, talents and idiosyncrasies.

 - The formal rather than functional teaching of grammar.

-These examples embody the ‘commonsense’ assumptions which claim an authority which is supposedly natural and unshakable.
-Through current writing pedagogies, teachers are perpetuating the idea that we as teachers know, while children do not; that we as teachers are in a position to determine, while children are not, and that children should simply comply, adapt to or cooperate with our writing tasks.
+These examples embody the ‘basic skills’ assumptions held by successive governments since the late 80’s which claim an authority which is supposedly natural and unshakable.
+Through current writing pedagogies, we as teachers are perpetuating the idea that we as teachers know, while children do not; that we as teachers are in a position to determine, while children are not and that children should simply comply, adapt to or cooperate with our writing tasks.

 Why There Shouldn’t Be A Difference.